Brickowskis/spring-boot-101/04-unit-testing/README.md

     }
 }
 ```
+Run the test.
+It should pass.

 #### Important Concepts
 * Sometimes it's more beneficial to execute the controllers as a client would.
 * 'TestRestTemplate' is made available by `@SpringBootTest` and pre-configured for local integration testing.
+* `SpringBootTest.WebEnvironment.RANDOM_PORT` configures a web environment running on a random port to avoid conflicts.

 ### Summary